 Recently means different things to different people.

-Ask ten people who visited Dublin Airport six months ago this question, and I guarantee some will answer yes and others will say no. The use of the word recently will negatively affect the quality of your survey results.
+Ask ten people who visited Dublin Airport six months ago this question, and I guarantee some will answer yes and others will say no. The use of the word recently will negatively affect the quality of your survey results and data collection.

 A better strategy would be to ditch ‘recently’ and ask about a specific timeframe, for example: “Have you flown through Dublin Airport in the last six months?”